 Progress Texas stood with progressive lawmakers in fighting back against intolerance under the dome during the 2017 Texas Legislative Session.
 And with the help of grassroots activists diligently coming out in droves to rallies and protests at the Capitol and around the state, we echoed the resistance far and wide.
+Also, make sure to check out "The Worst of the Worst Texas Legislative Session in Pictures, Annotated."

 Republicans, emboldened by the Trump administration, focused on attacking the immigrant community, the LGBTQ community, launched a never-ending barrage of attacks on abortion rights, and upped the ante on trying to limit voting rights.
 Meanwhile, issues such as health care, education, and equal pay were ultimately shut out of the process.